JerryIchido/Wave-synthesizer/README.md

 IV.
 Some more Tips

 Though the program supports very high sampling rates (like 44.1kHz, 192 kHz), the sound quality doesn¡¯t get better with the sampling rate (according to the sampling theorem.)
 Theoretically, more than twice of the maximum frequency shall be enough.
 In practice we usually raise the limit to 2.5x to provide some buffer for the filter.
 The quality of audio depends predominately on the bit depth, which is 16 bits here (CD quality).
 (We don¡¯t expect quality from sine wave sounds, though.)
 It is also advised that you don¡¯t generate waves with too high amplitudes or frequencies.
 Also, use speakers instead of headphones.
 Simple sine waves sound horrible and MAY CAUSE DAMAGE to hearing and speakers.
 Lower your volume before testing.

-A wave with frequency around 440 Hz should be fine.
+Have fun!